“An abrasive blend of doom metal, psych rock, goth and a tangy soupçon of pop music.” — Paste Magazine

 “Writing this album was extraordinarily difficult emotionally, however it did come to fruition fairly quickly,” Faris says.
 “In the past, the theme of vulnerability has always been a big player and it definitely showed up full force while writing this album.”

 Blackwater Holylight recorded the album as a four piece: Faris on vocals and guitar (on “Silence/Motion”, “MDIII”, “Around You” and “Every Corner”) and bass for the remainder, Sarah McKenna on synths, Mikayla Mayhew on guitar (and bass when Faris plays guitar) and drummer Eliese Dorsay.
-New second guitarist Erika Osterhout will perform the songs with them live.
 For Silence/Motion the band chose to work with a producer for the first time, bringing in A.L.N. (of Mizmor, Hell) to produce, along with recording engineer Dylan White — who also helmed their previous album Veils of Winter (2019) — at Odessa Recording Studio in Portland, OR.
 Guest vocals on album opener “Delusional” are by Bryan Funck (Thou.)
 Mike Paparo (Inter Arma) and A.LN.
 (Mizmor, Hell) lend guest vocals to album closer “Every Corner.”

 “The analogy is that with our first record (Blackwater Holylight, 2018) we were getting into to the car and buckling up,” Faris says.
 “The second (Veils of Winter, 2019) we were turning the car on, and with this third we have kicked into drive toward our destination.
 Our destination is a bit mysterious and has the ability to change from day to day, but we’re on our way.”

-Silence/Motion will be available on LP, CD and download on October 22nd, 2021 via RidingEasy Records.
+Silence/Motion is available on LP, CD and download, released October 22nd, 2021 via RidingEasy Records.